ingresso-group/slate/source/includes/_intro.md

 * Matt to include detail on how user authentication works now, and what our recommended approach is
 * Matt to include a section describing how our caching works
 * Matt to explain how to distinguish between these no booking fee and discounted face value offers in events / perfs / availability
-* Matt to rerun examples now that bit masks are replaced / flagged (and explain how to use bit masks)
-* Matt to add json_cities and json_categories
+* Matt to add docs for cities and categories
 * Matt to add a small section on versioning.
 * Matt to add a test meta event, and refer to this in the test intro section and wherever meta events are mentioned.
+* Matt to add info about reserving individual seats - can select non-contiguous but only when a flag is included? and only within a single price band

 * Error codes need to be added everywhere by Pete.

-* Simplifying allocation modes for seat selection - perhaps the best approach is to only require ticket type and seat ID, then failing a reserve that doesn't include any of the requested seats (so a reserve with seat_request_status = got_partial or got_all succeeds, but got_none results in a failure if you haven't passed in the price band)
 * Pete to default self_print_mode to html - this normally confuses distributors
 * Amazon suggested we return a 429 - TOO MANY REQUESTS when we return backend_call_failed or backend_call_throttling_failed.
 Should we use http status codes in this type of case?
 These cases are an exception where they don't really look like errors (initially by design...)
 * There are a number of places where the JSON object nesting isn't as simple as it could be.
 Eg instead of "event_upsell_list": ["6IE","MH0"] we have: